vturrisi/100-days-of-code/log.md

 **Today's Progress**:
 - Grads are now updating
-- Needs to fix loss function/optimiser (no grads...)
+- Needs to review update by hand

+- NN learns when using loss function
+- NLLLoss is just a negative in pytorch
+- Use CrossEntropyLoss without softmax in the last layer
+- Use NLLLoss with logsoftmax in last layer